jfredett/hazel/LOG.md

 I'll chip away at that before getting into evaluators and UI and all that.
 I have plans for that but I think I've settled on the design and I just need to finish building it so I can get to the polish phase.

+## 2128

+I merged, finishing #1 from above.
+I think #2 will require some work on the `ChessGame` component, I'm pretty unhappy with how `BEN` and `FEN` are sort of scattered around, I would prefer to treat the board rep more abstractly, and this gets back to the `Alter` system and what a 'board representation' really is.
+I think it might start to reveal itself as I start to remove the hard `Move` and `BEN` types in Action.

+I could approach this in the 'dumb' way of replacing ChessGame with a trait that captures it's current API.
+This would at least gather the API into one spot so I could look at it.

+In any case, I'm just going to start tweaking stuff and see what happens.
+Can't overthink if you stay busy breaking stuff.